This post may contain affiliate links. Please see my full disclosure policy for details.

 When was the last time someone started chatting with you about their financial struggles?

-Most people are quick to share all the shiny details but not so quick to share the (excuse the language, but it’s so true) shitty details!
+Most people are quick to share all the shiny details but not so quick to share the dull “normal” details!

 So, let’s chat about what the Joneses are not sharing on Instagram!